QuickBooks vs NetSuite (2026): SMB Accounting vs Enterprise ERP

 → Choose QuickBooks if:

-You are a small business under $10M revenue that needs straightforward accounting, invoicing, and tax prep.
-80% of small businesses never outgrow QuickBooks.
+You're a small business under $10M revenue that needs straightforward accounting, invoicing, and tax prep.
+80% of small businesses never outgrow QuickBooks — start here and upgrade only when you genuinely need ERP features.

 → Consider neither if:

-You are a freelancer — try FreshBooks or Wave.
-For mid-market between QB and NetSuite, Sage Intacct fills that gap well.
+You're a freelancer — try FreshBooks or Wave (free).
+For mid-market companies between QuickBooks and NetSuite, Sage Intacct fills that gap with cloud financials at a more accessible price point.

 Frequently Asked Questions